Linda Pope Livingston Simmons -- Eutawville

 EUTAWVILLE -- Linda Pope Livingston Simmons, 76, of Eutawville, passed away in the home on Sunday, Sept.
 25, 2022.

-A memorial service will be held at noon Friday, Sept.
-30, at Bethel Church, 5261 Columbia Road, Orangeburg.
+Due to the inclement weather the memorial service has been changed to Sunday, Oct.
+2, at Bethel Church, 5261 Columbia Road, Orangeburg.
 Pastor Joey Bozard will be officiating.

 Survivors include her husband of 49 years, John C. Simmons Sr.; daughter, Robin Denise Livingston; two nieces, Stacey Besser and Lauren (Ronnie) Weeks.